can lack of sleep cause hair loss

 How Does Lack of Sleep Cause Hair Loss?

-When you consistently don't get enough sleep, it can disrupt various bodily processes related to hair growth.
+When you consistently have poor sleep, it can disrupt various bodily processes related to hair growth.
 Let's explore how a lack of sleep causes hair loss:

 1. Insufficient Nutrient Delivery